 Learn More about VA Appointments

+This page will tell you how to use the My HealtheVet VA Appointment Tool features.
+These features are available to Veterans who have a My HealtheVet Premium Account.

+If you came to this page and are trying to schedule an appointment at the VA, there are two ways to do so.

+Online: What you need to know to schedule an appointment online.

+Phone: Find your VA facility’s phone number.

 My HealtheVet VA Appointments is a tool that provides you information about your clinic appointments 24 hours a day, 7 days a week.
 This allows you to be more involved in your own health care.
 Use VA Appointments to prepare for your clinic visit to make the most of your appointment.